Adventure. Immersion. Service. This whirlwind journey is packed to the brim with transformational experiences.

 Our accommodation will vary from welcoming homestays, lodges and camping with shared facilities, to hotels and guesthouses with private bathrooms.
 Laundry and WiFi will be available frequently, except while at our service learning projects, trekking trips and community stays.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
 All meals are included in the program cost.

 Visas are not required for most nationalities.

-The Pacific Discovery Central America Gap Year Semester is an inspiring 10-week journey through Mexico, Belize, Guatemala, Nicaragua & Costa Rica, experiencing incredible cultural and environmental diversity.
+The Pacific Discovery Central America Gap Year Semester is an inspiring 10-week journey through Mexico, Belize, Guatemala, Nicaragua and Costa Rica, experiencing incredible cultural and environmental diversity.
 The program combines immersive Spanish language study, hands-on service learning projects, and amazing educational adventure travel.